DPDK/dpdk/doc/guides/prog_guide/kernel_nic_interface.rst

 vHost is a kernel module usually working as the backend of virtio (a para- virtualization driver framework) to accelerate the traffic from the guest to the host.
-The Intel® DPDK Kernel NIC interface provides the ability to hookup vHost traffic into userspace Intel® DPDK application.
+The DPDK Kernel NIC interface provides the ability to hookup vHost traffic into userspace DPDK application.
-Together with the Intel® DPDK PMD virtio, it significantly improves the throughput between guest and host.
+Together with the DPDK PMD virtio, it significantly improves the throughput between guest and host.
-In the scenario where Intel® DPDK is running as fast path in the host, kni-vhost is an efficient path for the traffic.
+In the scenario where DPDK is running as fast path in the host, kni-vhost is an efficient path for the traffic.

 Overview
 ~~~~~~~~